Anyline/mobile-ocr-documentation-anyline/source/includes/_releaseNotesAndroid.md

 ### Improved ###
 - barcode scanning accuracy improved
 - MRZ scanning: less accurate targeting required for IDs
+- SDK interaction:
+    - get the rect of the cutout to position your GUI around it
+    - added a configurable offset the flash button
+    - get information if the scanning is currently running

 ### Changed ###
 - libraries for armv6 architecture no longer included (can be provided by request though)